fyrus7/ShutterslapDevice_WhiteBalance/README.md

-# Shutterslap Device | White Balance Sensor
+# Shutterslap Device | White Balance
 White Balance Meter for Photography

 a simple White Balance meter with a simple coding